seqweb/seqweb/docs/polyglot_pipeline.md

 - Natural fit for file-system-level orchestration and batch job wiring
 - Ubiquitous on UNIX-like systems and integrates well with Git, Make, etc.

-This modular, mixed-language design allows us to prototype rapidly, optimize when needed, and maintain clarity between different kinds of logic: transformation, coordination, parsing, and enrichment.
+The modular, mixed-language Webwright design pattern allows us to prototype rapidly, optimize when needed, and maintain clarity between different kinds of logic: transformation, coordination, parsing, and enrichment.